ebpf-io/ebpf.io-website/src/posts/2021-05-04/index.md

   * [Episode 2: Intro to Hubble](https://youtu.be/hD2iJUyIXQw)
   * [Episode 3: Wireguard](https://youtu.be/-awkPi3D60E)

-  You can suggest topics for discussions on
+  You can easily add a show to your calendar from the link above, and you can even suggest topics for discussions on
   [the GitHub tracker](https://github.com/isovalent/eCHO/issues).
 A new episode streams every Friday, make sure you attend the next one!